The Battle of Trafalgar

-The epic story of the greatest sea battle ever fought, which brought about the eventual defeat of Napoleon, but at the cost of the death of England’s most beloved war hero.
+The Battle of Trafalgar film script is an epic story of the greatest sea battle ever fought, which brought about the eventual defeat of Napoleon, but at the cost of the death of England’s most beloved war hero.
 The Battle Of Trafalgar screenplay was originally commissioned by the James Bond producers, Salzman and Broccoli, then toyed with by the BBC for its celebration of the bicentenary of the battle.
 It was ultimately abandoned because of the cost of staging the battle itself.
 Now however far more feasible with the advent of the digital revolution.

 The Battle of Trafalgar (1805) was arguably the greatest sea battle ever fought, and was certainly the one with the most radical long-term effect on the world’s balance of power.
 And, perhaps more than any other, the victory was that of one man, Lord Viscount Horatio Nelson.
 His fleet was outnumbered, out-sailed and out-gunned by the combined French and Spanish fleets, and yet the battle’s outcome was scarcely in doubt by either himself or his opponents.
 This was thanks to the towering reputation he had created for himself during previous sea battles, and to the overwhelming superiority of seamanship amongst his crews.